gramener/gramex/gramex/apps/guide/quickstart/README.md

 </script>
 </html>
 ```

-at this point our browser at [localhost:9988/](http://localhost:9988/) should look like [this](index4.html)
+At this point our browser at [localhost:9988/](http://localhost:9988/) should look like [this](index4.html).

 ## Step 4: Final Touches and Making things prettier.

-we can now flex some html and bootstrap muscle to make our dashboard look slightly better.
+We can now flex some html and bootstrap muscle to make our dashboard look slightly better.
 We add a second chart to plot the aggregate sum of Quantity by Segment and hide a few columns from our dataset to ensure our table fits on the page without horizontal scrolling.
 The final output can be seen [here](index5.html)
 and the source for the app as a whole can be found [here]()

 If you've followed along with this quickstart, you now have a basic idea of how to build a simple static dashboard with gramex.
 To see more of what gramex is able to do and learn more about particular features or how to add interactivity; look at some of our [demos](), the rest of our [guides](), or our [documentation](../)

-## FAQS
+## Troubleshooting

  - inotify watch limit reached
  - Port is busy
  - Don't see any text at localhost:9988, instead just a list of files in the directory
  - CSS/JS Not available.
  - vega chart not rendering for some reason

+## FAQs